majormilan/cobolweb/README.md

-# cobolweb
+# cobweb

 ![COBOL](https://img.shields.io/badge/COBOL-0000FF?style=flat&logo=COBOL&logoColor=white)

-Welcome to **CobolWeb**! 🎉
+Welcome to **CobWeb**! 🎉

 Honestly, I did it on a dare.
-CobolWeb is a simple webserver, written in COBOL, that can serve static websites.
+CobWeb is a simple webserver, written in COBOL, that can serve static websites.
 It serves the most common MIME types and can handle basic HTTP GET requests.
 Minimal further improvement can be expected, as the next step is implementing a correct logging system for the webserver.

 The program does not have any explicit purpose other than to prove that such program, a webserver written in COBOL exists.

 The webserver, build, makefile was tested only on Debian 12 (bookworm) and GNUCobol 3.1.2.0

-The minimal configuration file for the server can be edited under /etc/cobolweb/cobolweb.conf
+The minimal configuration file for the server can be edited under /etc/cobweb/cobweb.conf

 ## What You Need